Intermesh/groupoffice7-docs/docs/01_REST_API/01_Usage.md

 ## Authenticate

-The authentication route is /auth so you can post this JSON object to obtain the access token and the XSRFToken in a cookie:
+The authentication route is "/auth" so you can POST this JSON in the body to obtain the access token and the XSRFToken in a cookie:

 ```````````````````````````````````````````
 {